Most Valuable Comic Books of the 1970s

 DC comics characters essentially, “grew up,” and began to feature more socially relevant stories beginning with this issue.

 It was the start of the landmark, “Hard Traveling Heroes,” storyline that produced gritty stories reflecting the social anxieties of the 1970s.

 Additionally, it’s the first time the two characters teamed up in a comic.
 Green Lantern was losing popularity since his Silver Age reboot, so the team-up was brainstormed to invigorate the character.

 Also, this storyline heralded the end of the saccharine, silly, and innocent tales featuring mainly white characters saving the day as normalized in the Silver Age.

 In this issue, Green Lantern, an intergalactic space cop who wields a power ring that manifests his willpower, teams up with archer Green Arrow, who modern audiences know today from the show Arrow.

 Green Arrow harangues Green Lantern about the fact that he is out of touch with the societal ills of planet Earth, though intimately familiar with the problem plaguing the intergalactic aliens in outer space.

-Written by Denny O’Neil, this comic storyline features an infamous panel drew by the legendary artist Neal Adam that depicts a black man accusing Green Lantern of caring more for blue-skinned, orange-skinned, and purple-skinned aliens than black-skinned beings on Earth.
+Written by Denny O’Neil, this comic storyline features an infamous panel drawn by the legendary artist Neal Adam that depicts a black man accusing Green Lantern of caring more for blue-skinned, orange-skinned, and purple-skinned aliens than black-skinned beings on Earth.